BrunoKrugel/brunokrugel/README.md

 Presently, I thrive as a *Backend Developer*, primarily engaged with microservices.
 My proficiency in this domain, coupled with my enriched customer-centric approach, empowers me to craft efficient and effective solutions.

-Feel free to check my [resume](https://github.com/BrunoKrugel/resume/blob/main/pdfresume_en.pdf).
+If you have any questions regarding my career, feel free to check my [resume](https://github.com/BrunoKrugel/resume/blob/main/pdfresume_en.pdf).

 </p>